petrohi/k155la3/content/posts/2020/gol_on_fpga.md

 endmodule
 ```

-The final part of the project is this simple top-level module written in Verilog.
-It instantiates GridInit and generates the VGA ([XGA 1024x768](http://www.tinyvga.com/vga-timing/1024x768@60Hz)) signal.
+This simple top-level module written in Verilog ties it all together.
+It instantiates GridInit and the PLL to generate the clock required for [1024x768 @ 60Hz](http://www.tinyvga.com/vga-timing/1024x768@60Hz) mode.
 Each cell takes up a square of 16 by 16 pixels.
-Note that we clock the grid with the VGA vertical sync pulse.
-This clock makes sure we apply GoL rules once per screen refresh or at 60 frames per second.
+The grid is clocked with the VGA vertical sync pulse to ensure we apply GoL rules once per screen refresh or at 60 frames per second.
 The VGA signal forming registers are clocked at much faster 65MHz to produce individual pixels.

 ## FPGA implementation

 ![FPGA implementation](/media/2020/gol_on_fpga/implementation.png)

-I used Xilinx Vivado to synthesize and place GoL design on [Xilinx Artix-7 XC7A35T-1CSG324](https://www.digikey.com/en/products/detail/xilinx-inc/XC7A35T-1CSG324C/5039490) part.
-This part has 20,800 LUTs available for implementation, and as you can see, 64 by 48 GoL grid takes 90% of all available LUTs.
+I used Vivado to synthesize and place GoL design on [Xilinx Artix-7 XC7A35T-1CSG324](https://www.digikey.com/en/products/detail/xilinx-inc/XC7A35T-1CSG324C/5039490) part.
+Vivado reports 20,800 LUTs available for implementation, and as you can see, 64 by 48 GoL grid takes 90% of all available LUTs.

 ![FPGA utilization](/media/2020/gol_on_fpga/utilization.png)

-Xilinx Vivado also estimates the power consumption of our design for a total of 0.381 Watts.
+Vivado also estimates the power consumption of our design for a total of 0.381 Watts.

 ![60Hz power](/media/2020/gol_on_fpga/60hz_power.png)

-You may have noticed that each VGA color uses a 4-bit bus, also known as RBG444 encoding.
+You may have noticed that VGA colors are encoded with 4 bits, also known as RBG444 encoding.
 I used [Digilent's VGA Pmod](https://store.digilentinc.com/pmod-vga-video-graphics-array/) to turn it into analog levels required by the VGA.

 ![Board](/media/2020/gol_on_fpga/vga.png)